Are you a Lakeland alumni or student with a campus-inspired love story? Tell us about it here!

 After Greg got down on one knee behind the Willowick fire station to ask for Lynn's hand in marriage, in what he calls "a traditional proposal, nothing creative or fancy," the two were married Dec.
 27, 1996, at Our Lady of Mount Carmel church in Wickliffe, Ohio.

-On a Saturday morning in January, cold enough to chill the bone (Lisa remembers it was 20 degrees below, and was not happy to be going to class in the cold), Bill and Lisa crossed paths for the first time in Dean Ulsenheimer's English class.
+On a Saturday morning in January, cold enough to chill the bone (Lisa remembers it as 20 degrees below zero), Bill and Lisa crossed paths for the first time in Dean Ulsenheimer's English class.
 The year was 1994 and Breakers was brand-new.
 It was their favorite place to study together on campus.

 John and Gwen both started working at the bookstore as student workers in August of 1992.
 Their favorite place to hang out was, of course, the bookstore, but they also remember spending a lot of time in a study room with the plastic chairs that looked like M & M's.
 He invited her out to a nice dinner and proposed to her when he picked her up for their date.
 They were married July 5, 1997 at Old South Church in Kirtland, Ohio.